JBrinco/Quantification-Buddy/README.md

 ## Development

-- [ ] Basic functionality with one csv input of calibration and another of sample signal values.
+- [x] Basic functionality with one csv input of calibration and another of sample signal values.
 Outputs results to CSV.
-- [ ] Outputs good looking calibration curves with formulas to png or gif or svg (ideal).
+- [x] Outputs good looking calibration curves with formulas to pdf.
-- [ ] Can process multiple calibrations at once, and one single sample signal file with values for all calibrations.
+- [x] Can process multiple calibrations at once, and one single sample signal file with values for all calibrations.
-- [ ] Can read columns and decide if internal standard was used or not.
+- [x] Can read columns and decide if internal standard was used or not. (two different scripts).
 - [ ] Finds rows in which samples have the same name and calculates the median and standard deviation.
 - [ ] Fancy hackable output with Rmarkdown.